A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The present temple is built in Chalukya style and has been constructed in such a manner that there is no land in straight-line between Somnath seashore till Antarctica.
 This is found in an inscription in Sanskrit on the Arrow-Pillar called Baan-Stambh erected as the sea-protection wall of the Somnath Temple.
 The summit of this temple rises to a height of 155 feet and atop this there is a Kalash (pot vessel) weighing 10 tons.
 The flag mast on the peak is 37 feet long which is changed three times during a day.
 The construction of the present Somnath temple started in 1950.
 The jyotirlingam pratishthapan ceremony was done by the first president of India, Dr, Rajendra Prasad.

 The temple of Somnath is dedicated to Lord Shiva in the form of Jyotirlinga shrines.
-This Jyotirlinga shrine is the most sacred of all the twelve Jyotirlinga dedicated to the God Shiva.
+This Jyotirlinga shrine is the most sacred of all the twelve Jyotirlinga.
 Devotees as well as tourists from several parts of the world flock here in a large number to seek religious blessing and heavenly grace.

 This is the mythological place where Lord Krishna was mistaken for a deer and wounded by an arrow while sleeping in a deerskin.
 The place is situated on the confluence of three rivers.
 There is a sun temple (Suraj Mandir) nearby which is also a historic temple which was knocked down by Mahmud of Ghazni during his Indian invasion.